cswanghao/gbs/README.md

 ### GBS: Graph-Based System for Multi-view Clustering

-To whom it may concern,
+This repo hosts the code for paper "A Study of Graph-based System for Multi-view Clustering", Knowledge-Based Systems, 2019.

-For the purpose of reproducibility, we released our GBS system here.
-The simple way is to run the corresponding startup, i.e., Run_GBS.m or Run_GBS_toy.m.
+A simple way is to run _Run_GBS.m_ or _Run_GBS_toy.m_.

 #### Some notes
 1. Run_GBS: Experiments on real-word data (eight real-world datasets).
    Please set 'choice_graph' and 'choice_metric' to use different graph metrices.
-(Default is our proposed method.)
+(Preferred our method)
-2. Run_GBS_toy: Experiments on toy data (two-moon dataset)
+2. Run_GBS_toy: Experiments on toy data (one toy/two-moon dataset)
 3. GBS: Multi-view clustering methods building upon GBS

 If there are any questions, please do not hesitate to contact me (Email: cshaowang@gmail.com).

-Sincerely yours,
-Hao WANG